Steadfast Defender 2024: Quadriga 2024

 In connection with Steadfast Defender 2024, the Bundeswehr carried out its Quadriga 2024 exercise.
-Quadriga 2024 is again divided into four maneuvers, which were intended to practice alerting, relocating troops and combat.
+Quadriga 2024 was divided into four maneuvers, which were intended to practice alerting, relocating troops and combat.
 The four sub-maneuvers were Grand Center in mid- to late February, Grand North in mid-February to mid-March, Grand South in late April to late May and Grand Quadriga in May 2024.

 More than 12,000 Bundeswehr soldiers took part in the exercise, including those from the 10th Panzer Division.
 According to the Inspector General of the Bundeswehr, Carsten Breuer, Quadriga 2024 is "the Bundeswehr's first exercise in which the defense of NATO's eastern flank is combined with Germany's role as a linchpin for the defense of Europe".

 Dragon-24

 As part of the Steadfast Defender 2024, the national "Dragon-24" maneuver was held by Poland from February 25 to March 14, 2024.
 This exercise primarily consisted of soldiers from the 11th Armoured Cavalry Division and the 16th Pomeranian Mechanised Division.
 It included troops from the Territorial Defence Force, Special Troops Command, Air Force, Navy as well as the NATO Response Force, and primarily took place at Land Forces Training Center Drawsko.

 Over 3,500 vehicles were used, including 100 tracked vehicles and tanks from the United States, Spain, and France.
 Troops during the exercise conducted multiple tasks, including river crossings with heavy equipment as well as movement of tracked and wheeled vehicles over 300 miles of public roads and off-road terrain.